 Walk through Tiananmen Square and into the magnificent Forbidden City.
 Sightseeing here will involve approximately 3-4 hours on foot.
-Later, enjoy a leisurely stroll in the warren-like hutongs where you will meet a local family, before enjoying a traditional Peking duck dinner this evening.
+Enjoy a leisurely stroll in the warren-like hutongs where you will meet a local family.
+Later, soak up the harmonious ambience of the Temple of Heaven for about 1 hour where you can watch, or take part in, an outdoor dance group.
+Tonight, eat a traditional Peking duck dinner.